OCCUPATIONAL SAFETY AND HEALTH COMPLIANCE OFFICER I

 2. Completion of an accredited certificate program in occupational safety and health.

 3. Professional certifications in occupational safety and health (such as CSP, ASP, OHST, CHST)

 4. Related experience such as performing safety and health inspections, identifying and correcting hazards, completing job hazard analyses.

-5. Ability to speak and write fluent Spanish preferred.
+5. Ability to speak and write fluent Spanish preferred not required.